All-Hands-AI/OpenHands/docs/modules/usage/how-to/gui-mode.md

 ### GitHub Token Setup

-You can provide a `GITHUB_TOKEN` is provided to OpenHands through two methods:
+OpenHands automatically exports a `GITHUB_TOKEN` to the shell environment if it is available.
+This can happen in two ways:

-1. When running locally: You can manually input your GitHub token
+1. Locally (OSS): The user directly inputs their GitHub token.
-2. When using online: The token is obtained through GitHub OAuth authentication
+2. Online (SaaS): The token is obtained through GitHub OAuth authentication.

-If this token exists, it is automatically exported to the shell environment for the agent to use.
+When you reach the `/app` route, the app checks if a token is present.
+If it finds one, it sets it in the environment for the agent to use.

 ### Advanced Settings